 Patricia worked tirelessly at a nonprofit agency centered on helping children with learning disabilities.
 She has a passion to serve people living with disabilities in having lived with a brother who had similar challenges growing up.
 She advocated passionately throughout the community in speaking up for the disabled, creating fundraisers for the nonprofit agency, hosting events sharing the talents of the individuals at the center, and become an unofficial spokes person for the nonprofit organization.
 However, secretly she didn’t share how the agency was a stressful, hostile, and toxic working environment with many of the workers receiving just a step above minimum wage.
 She also gathered lots of resentment from many co-workers who retaliated on her efforts and recognition in the organization as a “show off” that made everyone else look bad.
 Many of the employees not only complained about the job, but they treated the clients harshly at times.
 Patricia would oftentimes come home to her husband and kids tired, irritable,and having not much energy to give to them.
 Patricia was surprised to later be offered a job opportunity to work for a state agency to continue her efforts in advocating for her cause that would offer more flexibility,financial stability, and better health care for her family.
 Patricia felt hurt and betrayed after being ostracized, harassed, and shamed by her supervisors and co-workers after submitting her notice of resignation.

 Megan lived in silence of the emotional abuse, neglect, and financial strain brought on by her ex husband.
 No one would have ever guessed by looking at the faithful church attending, educated couple, both having professional careers, and who lived in the “nice part of town” in the hills wouldn’t had the perfect life.
 Megan’s husband was irresponsible with money management despite how she shared in helping the household financially.
-Unbeknownst to Megan her resentful husband had a secret life and intentions later leaving her and their two young kids.
+Her husband was emotionally abusive to her and the children.
+Unbeknownst, Megan’s resentful husband had a secret life, he later left her and their two young kids.
 He left the family in financial ruin from hidden debt.
-Although Megan had to start back from scratch in having the family’s home going to foreclosure, losing the family’s car, and making barely enough to survive things slowly improved for her in a turn around.
+Her husband didn’t follow through with their divorce decree in continuing to torment her through toxic co- parenting antics, and he didn’t pay child support.
+Megan had to start back from scratch in financially stopping the family’s home from going to foreclosure, get a new vehicle after losing the family’s car, and survive raising the children alone.
+Things slowly improved for her in a turn around.
 She and the kids built together in healing growing into learning how to be happy despite their new norm.
 However her ex fell on hard times losing his job, and his health begin to decline.
 The mutual friends and associates through her ex begin to shame and spread rumors that Megan caused her husband’s down slide, and assumed based on his smear campaign as a defense for leaving his family it was all Megan’s fault.

 You Don’t Look Like What You’ve Been Through and That’s Okay